ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/factions.md

 > Without the unique story and lore of our game world, one game can seem much like the others.
 Lore sets apart one campaign from another.
 It wraps the framework of our RPGs in tapestries depicting many worlds beyond this one.

-I'm going to keep a brief list of factions on this page so I can keep track of them.
+I'm going to keep a list of factions on this page so I can keep track of them.
 The descriptions will be brief - just enough detail to remind me where and what they are.

 ## Kethryn, Cern